wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 earlier `GETSX`), the `GETX` handler will call `cleanUpAfterRequest()`, which retries the invalidation.
 This time, since the block is unlocked, the invalidation can be processed without trouble.
 The block state will transit to `I` for all cases, except `SM`, in which case it will transit to `IM`.
-Responses are also sent down by calling `sendResponseDown()`, with `data` being `false` in all cases.
+Responses are also sent down by calling `sendResponseDown()`, with `data` being `false` for stable and transient non-`I` states.

 Note that this function has a few peculiarities.
 First, if the block is locked, then it could only be in one state, namely, state `M`.
 The source code, however, checks the locked flag in many irrelevant states, which may cause MSHR entries be allocated/reserved even if it is not really necessary.
 Second, the method does not call `cleanUpAfterRequest()`, even if the invalidation is from the MSHR.
 This will keep the entry in the MSHR forever, and block all other requests on the address.
-Third, the method always does not send data to the below level.
-In reality, if the current level contains an `M` state block, being the owner of the address, the contents of the `M` state block needs to be written back, because all other copies in the hierarchy are potentially stale.
+Third, the method does not send data down even when the state is in stable or transient `M` (i.e., owner state), potentially leaving stale data in the lower levels, as the owner holds the most up-to-date data in the hierarchy.

+##### handleFetchInv() and handleFetchInvX()